 Although the book is about both rebellions, the information on Argyll's month-long military campaign was by far the more interesting because I quickly realized, I knew nothing about it.
 That is in no way to

-I have been so inspired by the events described by Mr Carter that a new scenario pdf has jumped right to the top of the queue and is now ready to be published in the newest batch of 4PLAY content over the next couple of weeks.
+I have been so inspired by the events described by Mr Carter that a new scenario pdf has jumped right to the top of the queue and is now ready to be published in the latest batch of 4PLAY content over the next couple of weeks.

 |Rearguard at Glendaruel|